 Response: We do not have verifiable information on soil properties across the full watershed.
 Therefore, we had to rely on other variables.
 We have added text to explain this: “While information on soil type may have increased this model’s accuracy, we did not include soil properties since we did not have verifiable basin-wide soils data that would have allowed us to upscale the measurements to the rest of the watershed.”

 L272-276: Also, were there any vegetation cover density measurements taken?
 The reason soil moisture is linked to vegetation is via transpiration and interception.
 Functionally this is done by estimating leaf area index either through lidar or densitometer measurements.
-These types of measurements or covariants would further link both vegetation type and structure to soil moisture. fire-suppressed
+These types of measurements or covariants would further link both vegetation type and structure to soil moisture.
+Response: It is true that vegetation density is linked to soil moisture.
+However, we do not have watershed-wide estimates of vegetation cover/density.
+Even if we could estimate this from remote sensing, we would not have corresponding remote sensing data for 1973 (the year of our pre-fire vegetation map).
+Since a large part of the goal in relating soil moisture to vegetation was to be able to estimate pre-fire soil moisture and compare it to contemporary conditions, it is not useful to us to include variables that cannot be used for fire-suppressed conditions.
+Further, the coarse-scale vegetation categories we used here make it easy to apply these methods to other basins using commonly available data (e.g. aerial and satellite imagery).

 L409-410: In dry conditions variability in soil moisture is generally determined by local soil properties, likely in the case you’ve observed it is from deference’s in residual saturation.
 See Grayson et al., WRR 1997; Famiglietti et al., J Hydrol 1998; Atchley and Maxwell, Hydrogeology J. 2011.
 Famiglietti JS, Rudnicki JW, Rodell M (1998) Variability in surface moisture content along a hillslope transect: Ratlesnake Hill, Texas.
 J Hydrol 210:259–281. doi:10.1016/S0022-1694(98)00187-5.
 Grayson RB, Western AW, Chiew FHS (1997) Preferred states in spatial soil moisture patterns: local and nonlocal controls.
 Water Resour Res 33(12):2897–2908. doi:10.1029/97/WR02174 Response: Thank you for this excellent list of references.
 We believe that a deeper discussion of the seasonal changes in soil moisture is outside the scope of this paper, since it does not answer any of our main scientific questions, but we will use this information in a future paper which focuses on soil moisture dynamics in relation to climate.